whitestone-no/SegnoSharp/docs/quickstart.rst

 This will download (pull) the image and start the image as a container running in the background.
 When it says ``Completed`` and returns you to the command line you should be able to start using SegnoSharp on `http://localhost:8080 <http://localhost:8080>`_.

+.. note:: This does *not* add a Shoutcast/Icecast container, and unless you already have a Shoutcast/Icecast server running you will *not* be able to stream and listen to the output.

 When you don't want the container running anymore you can end it with the following command: